approov/quickstart-aws-api-gateway-v2/docs/APPROOV_TOKEN_QUICKSTART.md

 #### AWS Credentials

-To use the AWS CLI its necessary that you have the Access Key ID and the Secret Access Key set in `~/aws/credentials` and they must be active in your IAM user.
+To use the AWS CLI you need to correctly configure the `~/.aws/credentials` file with the Access Key ID and the Secret Access Key for your IAM user.

 #### Increase Logs Verbosity

-If the cURL requests don't return the expected results then you need to check the CloudWatch logs for the lambda function and for the API.
-In case you cannot spot any cause in the logs you will need to increase the logs verbosity in the lambda function to `DEBUG`.
+If the cURL requests don't return the expected results then you need to check the CloudWatch logging.
+Specifically look for entries reported from the authorizer lambda function and from the request handling of the target API.
+You may need to increase the logging level in the lambda function to `DEBUG` to get to the root cause.

 Execute the command: